-- The DexCom® STS CGMS system (DexCom) was approved by the FDA in March 2006.
+- The DexCom® STS CGMS system (DexCom) was approved by FDA in March 2006.

-- The Paradigm® REAL-Time System (Medtronic, MiniMed) was approved by the FDA in 2006.
-This system integrates a continuous glucose monitor with a Paradigm insulin pump.
+- The Paradigm® REAL-Time System (Medtronic, MiniMed) was approved by FDA in 2006.
+This system integrates a CGM with a Paradigm insulin pump.
 The second generation integrated system is called the MiniMed Paradigm Revel System.

 - The FreeStyle Navigator® CGM System (Abbott) was approved in March 2008.

-Intermittent monitoring, i.e., 72 hours, of glucose levels in interstitial fluid may be considered medically necessary in patients with type 1 diabetes mellitus whose diabetes is poorly controlled despite current use of best practices (see Policy Guidelines).
+Intermittent monitoring, ie, 72 hours, of glucose levels in interstitial fluid may be considered medically necessary in patients with type 1 diabetes mellitus whose diabetes is poorly controlled, despite current use of best practices (see Policy Guidelines section).
 Poorly controlled type 1 diabetes mellitus includes the following clinical situations: unexplained hypoglycemic episodes, hypoglycemic unawareness, suspected postprandial hyperglycemia, and recurrent diabetic ketoacidosis.

 Intermittent monitoring of glucose levels in interstitial fluid may also be considered medically necessary in patients with type I diabetes prior to insulin pump initiation to determine basal insulin levels.